-The Liberal government’s decisions to secretly delist and offer to sell Owls Head Provincial Park prompted wildlife biologist Bob Bancroft and local environmental group Eastern Shore Forest Watch Association (“the applicants”) to take the case to court on behalf of concerned Nova Scotians.
+The McNeil government’s decisions to secretly delist and offer to sell Owls Head Provincial Park prompted wildlife biologist Bob Bancroft and local environmental group Eastern Shore Forest Watch Association (“the applicants”) to take the case to court on behalf of concerned Nova Scotians.

 The Core Issues